The Oregon Invasive Species Council seeks nominations for TWO open council seats

 4. Letters of support for the nominee are highly encouraged.

-The Council will notify appointees in late December 2024 and welcome the new appointee at the first OISC meeting in 2025 (date and location to be determined).
+The Council will notify appointees in late January and welcome the new appointee at the first OISC meeting in 2025 (on March 4, in Salem/hybrid).
 Interested parties are encouraged to attend the December OISC Business Meeting on Tuesday, Dec.
-3rd, in Salem (or remotely).
+3rd, 2024 in Salem (or remotely).
 For more information about this meeting and to register to attend, please visit: https://www.oregoninvasivespeciescouncil.org/meetings

 2024 OISC Invasive Species Education & Outreach Grant Now Open